(Image Credit: Victor Kaisar/CFJC Today)

 Mar 2, 2026 | 8:50 AM

-The City of Kamloops announced Monday (March 2) that shared e-bikes and electric scooters are now available to rent for short trips.
+The City of Kamloops announced Monday (March 2) that e-bikes and e-scooters can now be rented though a partnership with Bird Canada.

 Dark blue dots represent designated parking spaces within the Bird Canada app while light blue dots represent available e-bikes and e-scooters.